 I remember what happened in the “night of the gypsies”… That night will remain with me as long as I live.
 Throughout the kingdom of the night a whisper of fire ran through from man to man, from child to child.
 We heard just one word—they are burning the Gypsies.

 Elie Wiesel and his father were working in the Auschwitz III camp, known as Monowitz, which was several miles from the Auschwitz II camp, aka Birkenau.
 Apparently, the burning of the Gypsies was a big event and all the prisoners heard about it, even those who were working miles from the scene of the tragedy.
 Note that Elie did not mention that the Gypsies were gassed before they were burned.
 In keeping with his theme of “night,” the burning of the Gypsies happened at night, according to Elie.

-According to information in the Auschwitz Museum guidebook, 3,000 men, women, and children perished in the gas chamber during the night of August 2-3, 1944, as the Germans liquidated the so-called Gypsy family camp (Zigeunerfamilienlager) in Auschwitz II-Birkenau.
+According to information in the Auschwitz Museum guidebook, which I purchased in 1998, three thousand men, women, and children perished in the gas chamber during the night of August 2-3, 1944, as the Germans liquidated the so-called Gypsy family camp (Zigeunerfamilienlager) in Auschwitz II-Birkenau.

 To me, it seems strange that the bodies were burned outside at night, which would have lit up the night sky and allowed numerous witnesses to tell the story.
 Why wasn’t this war crime kept secret?

-The selection of the Gypsies for the gas chamber took two years, according to the Commandant of Auschwitz, Rudolf Hoess.
+The selection of the Gypsies for the gas chamber took two years, according to the confession of the Commandant of Auschwitz, Rudolf Hoess.
 Regarding the liquidation of the Gypsy Family Camp on August 2, 1944, Hoess wrote the following: